NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 Subclass of the PhysicsBody.

 ### Ball
-The entity class for the game ball.
+The entity class for the game MITBall.
 Subclass of the PhysicsBody.

 ### Circle